-Simplicity: How easy is the system for voters to understand and cast ballots, and how easy is it for elections officials to tabulate and hand-recount?
+How easy is the system for voters to understand and cast ballots, and how easy is it for elections officials to tabulate results, hand-recount, and conduct audits?

 While the counting mechanism for Top Two is incredibly simple, as it is the same plurality system that is in wide use today, the addition of a second election adds considerable complexity to an otherwise very simple system.
 That's a lot of extra cost for the state to administer, and voter turnout in the two elections differs, which can skew the results.
 Do you run the first phase before the general election date, in which fewer voters will participate in the stage that narrows the field?
 Or do you run the second phase after the general election date, in which case fewer voters will participate in the stage that actually chooses the winner?

 STAR Voting, like plurality and Top Two, is precinct-summable, which makes it considerably simpler to administer than systems like Instant Runoff Voting that must be tabulated centrally.
 While the STAR Voting ballot is not typical of the voting experience, scoring is ubiquitous in our society, so we imagine an easy transition from the limit of one choice to the option to score any and all choices the voter desires.
 Finally, because STAR Voting is much more accurate at producing representative results in a single election than Top Two manages in multiple votes, STAR Voting is considerably simpler to administer overall.

 Can the voter express a nuanced opinion on the outcome?